Kitchen

 Bathrooms

-Never leave standing water in the tub or sink.
+NEVER leave standing water in the tub or sink.
 It takes very little water to create a drowning hazard.

 Reduce your hot water heater temperature to 120 degrees.
 A baby's skin is more sensitive than an adult's.
 What is warm to us can scald a small infant.